 If you can get a website together while you're unemployed, that's the best possible result and will put you head-and-shoulders above the rest.
 Wix or Squarespace are excellent places to start.

-Talk to our psychology partner Lysn for a completely-online and confidential chat.
+Talk to our mental health partner TIACS for a free, completely-online, confidential chat.

 There’s no doubt this feels like a huge ask when you’re recently unemployed, and more so if you’ve been unemployed for a while.
 Besides, you never asked for this!